 - 1 teaspoon vanilla extract

 - 4 eggs size L

 - 400 grams of Icing white colored rolled out thin or ready-made icing sheets

 - 100 ml strawberry sauce

-- Put the cupcake molds in the baking tray.
+- Put the cupcake paper cups in the baking tin.

 - Beat the butter creamy at high speed with a mixer.

 - Then add the sugar and mix for another 2 minutes.